tymyrddin/testlab/source/docs/mobile/README.md

 ## What?

-Notes on tools used to hack mobile devices.
+Notes on tools.

 ## Why?

-Simulating hacker-style attacks on mobile devices.
+Simulating hacker-style attacks and/or doing forensics on mobile devices.

 ## How?